xs254/SPINK1_PDAC/README.md

 - See [RNA_ATAC_CutNTag_integrated_visualization_v2](CutNTag/RNA_ATAC_CutNTag_integrated_visualization_v2.R) for integrated visualization of RNA, ATAC, Cut&Tag results for exemplary genes.

 ## Pearson correlation analysis of pixel intensities from individual cell
 We analyzed the colocalization of SPINK1, COL18A1 and GOLGA2 (golgi apparatus marker) by quantifying Pearson correlation of pixel intensities of individual segmented cells.
+See [correlation_for_colocalization](Image_Analysis/correlation_for_colocalization.m) for details.